We need AI.

 If you do drink, seriously consider CBD to support liver detox and oxidation.

-Check out CBD and glutathione for more information.
+Check out CBD and glutathione or CBD and alcohol for more information.

 Speaking of estradiol loss…